 One perk for those paying in full or settling with Cavalry is that about 30 days after the final payment posts, it requests that the credit bureaus remove its account from the consumer’s credit report regardless of the debt’s age.
 Portfolio Recovery Associates does this as well, while Midland Credit Management waits until two years after the first delinquency date.
 But unlike the other collectors, Midland has a generous grace period before it initially reports.

-Whether you are dealing with your original creditor or a debt buyer such as Cavalry, much of the process is the same.
-As you consider how to handle a debt now with a new owner, you can assess your options with the help of Resolve’s online platform or Resolve experts, who are available to consult with you for free.
+Whether you are dealing with your original creditor or a debt buyer such as Cavalry Portfolio, much of the process is the same.
+As you consider how to handle a debt now with a new owner, you can assess your options with the help of Resolve’s platform and debt experts, who are available to consult with you for free.
 Get started here.